A Decision Guide

 You should also be extra careful with user roles and permissions when using WordPress Multisite.
 The admin and network admin roles should only be given to those who truly need them.

 Finally, make sure your infrastructure is prepared to support a WordPress Multisite installation.
 With multiple sites sharing the same resources your infrastructure will need to be able to respond and scale to support traffic from multiple sites at the same time.

 Now that you have analyzed the features, advantages, and disadvantages of WordPress Multisite you can better determine when it is a good fit.

 WordPress Multisite should be considered when data and/or users need to be shared across all of your websites.
 For example, a franchise with multiple locations, where each location has its own site, is often a great fit for Multisite.
 A shared database allows custom reports, such as viewing all contact form submissions for each site, to be created.
 Having shared users also means that site administrators can easily log in and access each site to create updates in one place.

-WordPress Multisite should be considered when separate sites have a shared codebase.
 This is frequent in the education space where central IT needs to manage sites for multiple departments or students need the ability to spin up their own blog on-demand.
 Central IT can use Multisite to maintain a single codebase.
 This makes keeping the sites secure by limiting what plugins and themes can be installed, as well as keeping those plugins and themes up to date, much easier.